EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Selenium.md

 - Scenario
     - an explicit or direct description of a User Story being implemented
         - this can be a positive or negative scenario

+Scenarios (and scenario outlines) can use the following terms to organize their Acceptance Criteria steps.
+Keep in mind these key words are purely used to indicate new steps to take, which means you can not have duplicate implementations (having a given and when statement with the same text would cause an error).
+Also, Cucumber does not perform any special actions based on your step keyword used: the expected use case of these keywords is purely for human readability when looking through the feature files and reading test reports.
 - Given
     - A starting point and/or precondition for executing the Acceptance Criteria
 - When